jonhoo/experiment/README.md

 build       | string | Default command used to build the application under test -- passed to system shell. keep-stdout | bool   | If false or unset, application standard output is discarded.
 If true, it is kept in stdout.log. arguments   | array  | Default command and arguments to run the application with -- **not** passed to system shell.
-The special string `$SRC` will be replaced with the source code directory the current version was built from. versions    | hash   | Described below.
+The special string `$SRC` will be replaced with the source code directory the current version was built from. into        | string | Copy the source tree into a subdirectory of the build directory (useful for e.g. Go packages) versions    | hash   | Described below.

 The `versions` hash is where all the versions you want experiment to